 - Hybrid Inheritance

-Now let’s see each in detail with example.
+Now let’s see each in detail with an example.

 In single inheritance, a child class inherits from a single-parent class.
-Here in one child class and one parent class.
+Here is one child class and one parent class.

 Let’s create one parent class called